PT Children’s Development Specialist – Preschool Group Leader

-Wage: $14-15/hour, DOE, 401(k) dollar for dollar match up to 5% after one year with vesting schedule, employee recognition and other incentives are available as well as reimbursement of licensure fee, paid training, paid supervision by a mental health therapist for licensure hours, etc.
+Wage: $15/hour with required Bachelor’s degree or higher, 401(k) dollar for dollar match up to 5% after one year with vesting schedule, employee recognition and other incentives are available as well as reimbursement of licensure fee, paid training, paid supervision by a mental health therapist for licensure hours, etc.

 Hours: 32-36 hours/week; M-F (8- 4 pm, 4:30 on Mondays)